SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 Please patch on an another device or on your PC.

+## 2.15.
+Revanced manager does not select APK

+Symptoms: after clicking "select an application" > "YouTube", nothing happened and it goes back to the patcher tab without selecting any apps

+You probably are not using the stable version of Revanced manager.
+Do the following to get it fixed:
+1. Follow [section 2.4](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide#24-how-to-export-keystore) to export the keystore
+2. Delete existing Revanced manager
+3. Install the latest **stable** version of Revanced manager [here](https://github.com/revanced/revanced-manager/releases/latest)
+4. Follow [section 2.5](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide#25-how-to-import-keystore) to import the keystore

 # 3. Revanced Youtube

 ## 3.1.
 Unable to open/launch revanced youtube